Procedure 4-1-a-1: Screening Committee Process

 The appropriate dean/president/vice chancellor will review the screening committee recommendation of the top two to three candidates and complete reference checks on these individuals.

-Once a finalist is selected, the Human Resource office will:
+Once a finalist is selected, the Human Resources office will:

 - Conduct and document criminal background checks